jimangel/jimangel.io/content/posts/2019-06-26-automated-vcsa-vcenter-install.md

 sudo mount -o loop ~/Downloads/VMware-VCSA-all-6.7.0-13010631.iso /vcsa
 ```

 We will be using vCenter (VCSA) with an embedded PSC controller.
-If you're wondering what the heck PCS is, you can learn more about it [here](https://emadyounis.com/vcenter-server-architecture-part-1-the-basics/).
+If you're wondering what PCS is, you can learn more about it [here](https://emadyounis.com/vcenter-server-architecture-part-1-the-basics/).

 The ISO will contain a few templates for us to copy and modify.
-Other options for VCSA and PCS can be found [here](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.install.doc/GUID-A1777A0B-9FD6-4DE7-AC37-7B3181D13032.html).
+You can find VCSA and PCS' other options [here](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.install.doc/GUID-A1777A0B-9FD6-4DE7-AC37-7B3181D13032.html).

-### Copy and edit the json config
+### Copy and edit the JSON config

 ```bash
 cp /vcsa/vcsa-cli-installer/templates/install/embedded_vCSA_on_ESXi.json /tmp/config.json